 GeoSmart have undertaken an assessment of the risk of flooding from the rivers and the sea within the vicinity of the Site.

-According to the Environment Agency's mapping, the site has a very low risk of fluvial flooding.
+According to the Environment Agency's mapping, the site has a very low risk of fluvial or coastal flooding.

 Where there is a moderate or high risk, further analysis could be undertaken by visiting the Site or by contacting the Local council and the Environment Agency to confirm the risk and the associated flood depths.
-In this instance, this is not considered to be required.